kal-kyokya/Everything-IoT/README.md

-# Everything IoT
+#

-# :shell: 0x1E - Search Algorithms :shell:
+# :bulb: Everything IoT :bulb:

-In this project I will be going over search algorithms and implementing them in C. Primarily Linear search and Binary search.
-I will also be adding files describing their Big-O space complexity and time complexity.
+In this project I will be * and implementing *.
+Primarily * and *.
+I will also be *.

 ## :running: Getting Started